 Unlike Western pears, Korea’s Asian Pears are bred to have extremely thin skin and are wrapped while still on the tree to protect their delicate skin and the white tender flesh within.
 They are the ones you see swathed in a soft cloak of white when displayed among the commoners in the marketplace.
 A case of these uncommonly good pears that regale your palate with the delightful crunchiness of apples and the sweet tenderness of pears arrived at my humble abode courtesy of Melissa’s Produce.

-Since that fateful day, we’ve been devouring them simply out-of-hand – we are mere peasants, after all; savoring them for breakfast like Elvis on toast with peanut butter, and making all manner of salsas, chutneys, sauces, vinaigrettes, and salads.
-The chutney I made is perfect for a holiday or hostess gift from the kitchen, and I loved the refreshing, crispness that the pears added to the organic green salads I crave practically on a daily basis, but especially the day after an event where I’ve indulged in too much over-the-top rich cuisine.
+We have been devouring the Korean Asian Pears simply out-of-hand—we are but mere peasants, after all.
+But also savoring them for breakfast, like Elvis, on toast with peanut butter, and making all manner of salsas, chutneys, sauces, vinaigrettes, and salads.
+The chutney I made is perfect for a holiday or hostess gift from the kitchen and you’re sure to appreciate the refreshing, crispness that Korean Asian pears add to green salads.

 - For the Salad:

 - 1 - 4.5 ounce Organic Girl Vive la France! salad mix*

 - 1/3 cup halved pecans toasted